QAutofamily/QAutoLibrary/README.md

 QAutofamily testing framework library.
 To be used as RobotFramework testing library and collection of web-testing tools for python.

+QAutoLibrary is an extension for RobotFramework and Python, providing automation tools and RPA (Robotic Process Automation) libraries.

 ## Getting Started

 QAutoLibrary requires Python, and different additional libraries depending on which QAutoLibrary modules you want to use.

 The library can be installed using pip, or straight from the source code using setup.py file.

-**NOTE:** Optionally, QAutoLibrary can be set up as a PYTHONPATH environment variable.

 ### Prerequisites

-QAutoLibrary requires [Python 3.7+](https://docs.python.org/3/) in order to be usable.
+QAutoLibrary requires [Python 3.7](https://docs.python.org/3/) in order to be usable.

 Additionally, QAutoLibrary modules may require other library installations, as detailed in the following sections.

 #### QAutoRobot Prerequisites

-**NOTE:** If you have installed QAutomate tool, libraries required by QAutoRobot should already be installed.
+**NOTE:** If you have installed [QAutomate tool](https://qautomate.fi/qautomate/), the libraries required by QAutoRobot should already be installed.

 QAutoRobot modules require the following library installations: